yugokato/pytest-data-loader/README.md

 >   - JSON file:
 >     - object: Each key–value pair in the object
 >     - array: Each item in the array
->     - other types (string, number, boolean, null): The whole content as a single data
+>     - other types (string, number, boolean, null): The whole content as single data
 >   - Binary file: Unsupported.
 Requires specifying a custom split logic as the `parametrizer_func` loader option